AnnZak/CodersCamp2020-Project3-TypeScript/README.md

 6. highly customisable
 7. very easy to grasp and fast to use

+## Engine API:

 ## Gameplay

 1. Basically Fruit Ninja clone...
 2. ...but underwater!
 3. Slash bubbles to earn points.
 4. Beware of the sinister, however cute, fishes!
-5. Compare your score with your friends.
+5. Sea (pun intended) how well you've done by taking a look at your final score.

 ## Technologies